Nonlocal Models in Biology and Life Sciences: Sources, Developments, and Applications: Life Sciences as a Rich Source of Nonlocal Phenomena and Processes: Mathematical and Computational Models

 \subsection{Nonlocal interactions in a single species population}

 Without loss of our generality, we assume that $u$ is a dimensionless population density, and it is defined in the one-dimensional spatial domain $\Omega = [-L, L]\subset \mathbb{R}$, $L>0$.
-In the considered case $g(u) = u(1-u)$, the population has the reproduction term, which is proportional to its density and available resources $(1-u)$ \cite{volpert2009, banerjee2022review}.
+In the considered case $g(u) = u(1-u)$, the population has the reproduction term, which is proportional to its density and available resources $(1-u)$ \cite{volpert2009}.
 For the local interaction, the population's consumption rate at any given spatial point $x\in\Omega$ is proportional to its population's density at the same spatial point with the total amount of available resources unity.
-In general, the individual located at a spatial point $x$ accesses the resources at its location and some in its neighbourhood locations \cite{furter1989, banerjee2022review, billingham2020, pal2018bmb, tian2021, banerjee2017ec}.
+In real-world systems, individuals do not always interact only with their immediate neighbours; instead, they may interact over longer distances due to long-range communication or interactions (e.g., chemical signalling in biological systems \cite{vasilopoulos2012}), long-range dispersal (e.g., seeds blown by the wind or animals migrating over long distances \cite{viana2016}), long-range delay \cite{li2024a}, and nonlocal competition or cooperation between species in ecology \cite{furter1989, simoy2023, banerjee2022review}.
+In all these cases, the individual located at a spatial point $x$ interacts with others in its neighbourhood locations \cite{furter1989, banerjee2022review, billingham2020, pal2018bmb, tian2021, banerjee2017ec}.
 We assume that the individuals located at the spatial point $y$ access the resources of the point $x$ with the probability density function $\phi (x-y)$.
 In this case, the RD equation (\ref{SRDE}) modified into an integro-differential equation

-with non-negative initial conditions and periodic boundary conditions over the domain $[-L, L]$.
+with non-negative initial and periodic boundary conditions over the domain $[-L, L]$.
 Here $\phi\ast u$ is the convolution of $u$, and we use $`\ast$' as the convolution operator for the rest of this manuscript.
 The convolution $\phi\ast u$ in one spatial dimension is defined by

 In the RD equation (\ref{SRDE}), the diffusion term contributes to the net density change in the spatial locations and is much slower than the involvement of the consumption resources.
 But in the nonlocal model (\ref{LIDE}), the convolution term captures the long-range interaction in the spatial domain, one of the key factors missing in the local model.
 The kernel function $\phi$ satisfies the normality condition to share the same homogeneous steady-state solution corresponding to the local model, and the condition is